 Honoring Those Who Gave All

-The Ventura County Fallen Firefighters Memorial is a lasting tribute to the firefighters who gave their lives to protect the citizens of Ventura County.
+The Ventura County Fallen Firefighter Memorial is a lasting tribute to the firefighters who gave their lives while protecting residents of Ventura County.

-In the fall of each year, the Ventura County honors its fallen firefighters and their families at a memorial ceremony.
-The service features a reading of the names of the fallen, bagpipes, personal tributes, uniformed procession and the traditional Firefighter’s Bell Ceremony.
-The annual service provides a place where people can spend time in the company of others who have lost a loved one.
+Every fall, Ventura County Fire Department honors its fallen firefighters and their families during a solemn yet stirring memorial ceremony.
+The service features a reading of the names of the fallen, bagpipes, personal tributes, a uniformed procession, and the traditional Firefighter’s Bell Ceremony.
+This annual service also provides a place where people can spend time in the company of others who have lost a loved one.

 About the Memorial

-The Fallen Firefighter Memorial is the culmination of a four-year effort to build a permanent monument to honor Ventura County fallen heroes.
-It serves as a joint venture of the Ventura County Fire Chiefs Association, firefighter labor organizations, Rotary International and the eight fire agencies serving the county—Ventura County, Oxnard, Ventura City, Federal Fire, Santa Paula, Fillmore, Cal Fire and the U.S. Forest Service.
+The Fallen Firefighter Memorial you see today represents the culmination of a four-year effort to build a permanent monument to honor the fallen heroes of Ventura County.
+It stands as a joint venture between Rotary International, the Ventura County Fire Chiefs Association, firefighter labor organizations, and the seven fire agencies serving the county—Ventura County, Oxnard, Ventura, Federal Fire, Fillmore, CAL FIRE, and the U.S. Forest Service.